Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 3approved prohibited signature => BLOCKFor live streams, use a sliding window of the last N frames and continuously emit keyframes to the moderation pipeline.
 For on-demand video uploads, batch processing is cheaper because you can wait for the full file before starting inference.

 Once the individual pipelines process their respective modalities, a calibrated fusion layer can combine their signals or provide context for a multimodal judge.
-Thresholds must be fitted on representative labelled content because raw scores from different models are not automatically comparable.
-If the combined signal falls within the uncertain range, hold the listing and escalate the relevant context to review.
+Thresholds must be fitted on representative labelled content because raw scores from different models aren't automatically comparable.
+If the combined signal falls within the uncertain range, hold the upload and escalate the relevant context to review.

-Treating video as a black box hides risk.
+Treating video as a single opaque file hides risk.
 Moderating every frame is usually too expensive, so use keyframe sampling plus audio transcription.
 For flashing or rapidly cut content, raise the sampling rate or add scene-change triggers.

-A major challenge in moderation is that policy and abuse patterns change.
-A new counterfeit phrasing may need an urgent response.
+Moderation policy and abuse patterns keep changing.
+New impersonation phrasing may need an urgent response.
 A versioned Tier 2 policy pack can often be evaluated and released faster than a retrained classifier artifact, but it must not bypass approval, regression cases, monitoring, or rollback.
 Tier 1 can receive an approved deterministic signature quickly when an exact known pattern exists; learned generalization still needs examples, threshold tuning, and deployment evaluation.

 A Tier 2 prompt or retrieval update is a candidate release, not an enforcement shortcut.
-Run policy regression cases, check output schema and thresholds, approve the new version, and monitor its rollout.
+Run policy regression cases through an eval gate, check output schema and thresholds, approve the new version, and monitor its rollout.

 1from dataclasses import dataclass